MeeFoundation/docs/src/Use_cases.md

 To implement this the agent could support:

-- SD-JWT based VC issuance, according to OpenID VC Issuance spec.
+- SD-JWT-based VC issuance, according to OpenID VC Issuance spec.

-- SD-JWT based VC presentation according to OpenID VC presentation spec.
+- SD-JWT-based VC presentation according to OpenID VC presentation spec.

 - Ability to store VCs and select etc. with a friendly UI